kylestang/tic-tac-toe/steps.md

 - How should I order the transitions?
   - Should I put the winning boards first?
   - Should they be ordered or randomized?
 Ordered could maybe take advantage of the cache but randomized could help avoid biases
+- Should I store boards as a u16 rather than a usize?
+Benchmark

 ### Steps